ONSdigital/dp/guides/LIBRARIES.md

 Our internal libraries typically begin with `dp-` in the repo name, and *must* reside in the `ONSdigital` Github organization.
-  * Go note: It is acceptable for files to live at the top level of these repos and take the single word name after `dp-` as the package name. e.g. `dp-kafka` uses the `package kafka` definiton
+  * Go note: It is acceptable for files to live at the top level of these repos and take the single word name after `dp-` as the package name. e.g. `dp-kafka` uses the `package kafka` definition

-These client libraries all serve that high level wrapping purpose around 3rd party services:
+These client libraries all serve that high-level wrapping purpose around 3rd party services:
   * [dp-elasticsearch](https://github.com/ONSdigital/dp-elasticsearch)
   * [dp-nomad](https://github.com/ONSdigital/dp-nomad)
   * [dp-vault](https://github.com/ONSdigital/dp-vault)